dotconfig404/dotfiles/README.md

 KSSAskPass and other wallet systems need to be examined (pops up during vimrc sourcing)

 zsh history based greyed out completion showing

+traditional hanzi still need to be setup in fcitx5

+auto monitor disconnect at work